GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    end
    ```

-   `Shield::EmailConfirmations::Update` updates the email of an existing user, after they have successfully verified their email.
+   `Shield::EmailConfirmations::Edit` updates the email of an existing user, after they have successfully verified their email.

    ---
    ```crystal